xdevplatform/open-evolution/000-consistent-id-type.md

 ## Proposed solution

-1. Making sure we provide a consistent type for matching rule's ID
-2. Exposing `id_str` (which is provided in v1.1 endpoints) as the ground truth
+Make sure we set all matching rule IDs as type `string`

 ## Detailed design